Stimac names 23 players for SAFF Championship, Udanta returns | Sports-Games

 - India

-Indian football team head coach Igor Stimac on Sunday named a 23-member squad for the upcoming SAFF Championship in the Maldives with Bangaluru FC winger Udanta Singh returning to the side.
+Indian football team head coach Igor Stimac on Sunday named a 23-member squad for the upcoming SAFF Championship in the Maldives with Bengaluru FC winger Udanta Singh returning to the side.

-Udanta, who missed the two international friendly matches against Nepal earlier this month, cut the October 1-16 regional tournament.
+Udanta, who missed the two international friendly matches against Nepal earlier this month, made the cut for the October 1-16 regional tournament.

-Chennaiyin FC's Vishal Kaith was named among the three goalkeepers while Dheeraj Singh Moirangthem was omitted.
+Chennaiyin FC's Vishal Kaith figured among the three goalkeepers while Amrinder Singh was replaced by Dheeraj Singh Moirangthem after he tested positive for COVID-19.

+Dheeraj was not named in the original squad of 23 but he was later included in place of Amrinder. ''#BlueTigers goalkeeper Amrinder Singh has been replaced by Dheeraj Singh Moirangthem in the Indian National Team squad that is to travel to the Maldives for the SAFF Championship on Tuesday,'' the official Twitter handle of the All India Football Federation (AIFF) said hours after it announced the squad.

 Defender Akash Mishra, midfielders Bipin Singh and Pronay Halder were the other players left out of the 25-member team that went to Kathmandu for the two international friendlies.

-Bangladesh, Nepal, Sri Lanka, and hosts the Maldives are the other teams in the championship.
+Bangladesh, Nepal, Sri Lanka and hosts Maldives are the other teams in the championship.
 Each team plays each other once with the top two teams qualifying for the final.

 ''We are all looking forward to the SAFF Championship as the leading football country in this part of Asia,'' Stimac said. ''These 4-5 games are extremely crucial for us as we won’t have any other chance of getting together before the start of 3rd round AFC Asian Cup qualifiers next season.
 So these matches should help us to improve a few points in our game.''
 The Blue Tigers have won the SAFF Championship (formerly SAARC Cup) seven times -- 1993 in Lahore, 1997 in Kathmandu, 1999 in Margao, 2005 in Karachi, 2009 (U23 squad) in Dhaka, 2011 in New Delhi), 2015-16 in Thiruvananthapuram.